akruszewski/gibl/manuscript/chapter2.md

 There are three other important predicates:

 1. `eq?` - checks whether the two parameters refer to the same object in memory
-1. `eqv?` - exactly the same as `eq?` checks, except that in addition it can be used for primitive types (e.g. numbers, strings)
+1. `eqv?` - the same as `eq?`, except that also it can be used for primitive types (e.g. numbers, strings)
-1. `equal?` - exactly the same as the `eqv?` predicate, except that in addition it can be used to check if the arguments have the same recursive structure (e.g. lists)
+1. `equal?` - the same as `eqv?`, except that also it can be used to check if the arguments have the same recursive structure (e.g. lists)

 Note that there's only one empty list `'()` in memory (actually the empty list doesn't exist in memory, but a pointer to the memory location 0 is considered as the empty list).
 This means that all three predicates will return true for checking an empty list against an empty list.